 Negotiation, trade, and bargaining are woven into the fabric of Mexican culture.
 In 1520, Hernán Cortés wrote to Emperor Carlos V of Spain describing Tenochtitlán as a city with “many plazas, where there are continuous markets and dealings in buying and selling”.
-These and other records show how Mexicans have been active traders for many centuries.
+These and other records show how Mexicans have been avid traders for many centuries.

 Five hundred years later, whether you’re buying a piece of land, a home, a car, or a kilo of limes at the local market, you will need to exercise some negotiation skills, lest you may pay more, and possibly a lot more, than you need have.

 How you negotiate (or bargain) will depend upon the precise situation you find yourself in.
-In most cases—the notable exception being real estate purchases in popular towns and cities—effective negotiation will require the use of Spanish, so a basic conversational level of the language, as described in the first article of this series, is a prerequisite.
+In most cases—a notable exception being real estate purchases in popular towns and cities—effective negotiation will require the use of Spanish, so a basic conversational level of the language, as described in the first article of this series, is a prerequisite.
 Most Spanish language schools in Mexico include market trading as part of their course material.

 There are some places and situations where bargaining is not practiced in Mexico.
 These include the local Wal-Mart (and similar establishments), department stores and gasoline stations.
 Bargaining is not practiced at tienditas (family-run corner stores) and it’s not practiced at pharmacies.
-Restaurants and comedores don’t usually bargain, either; although they might agree to a group discount if you have a quiet word with the manager or owner before or upon your arrival.
+Restaurants and comedores don’t usually bargain, either; although they might agree to a large group discount if you have a quiet word with the manager or owner before your intended arrival.

 Situations where bargaining is practiced (and sometimes expected) include shopping in open-air food markets, flea markets, art and craft markets and fairs; and buying from ambulant vendors on the street and on public transport.
 If you board a taxi cab that isn’t metered or doesn’t charge a zonal fee, you should always negotiate your price beforehand.